1-877-929-7245

 Day 5 - Crossing the pampas to the Colca Canyon

 The lunar-like landscape continues as we pass by the Nevado Churura crater and, from the Mirador de los Andes and Mirador de Patapampa viewpoints, we can marvel at the string of volcanoes that surround Arequipa.
 We pause in the quaint village of Chivay which embraces its past with delightfully traditional stone buildings.
-There is the option to grab a bite to eat here, but we would recommend purchasing supplies before departing Arequipa.
+A boxed lunch is provided which can be enjoyed in this attractive setting.

-In nearby Yanque, we enter a small museum to learn about the history and costumes of the Colca Valley that will be our home for the next two nights.
-Our 3-Star hotel is surrounded by stunning mountains and there is time to unwind in the hot springs and thermal spas before a three-course dinner tonight.
+In nearby Yanque, we enter a small museum to learn about the history and costumes of the Colca Valley where we spend the night.
+Our hotel is surrounded by stunning mountains and there is time to unwind in the hot springs and thermal spas before a three-course dinner tonight.

 Day 6 - Admiring the condors of Colca Canyon

-Waking up in jaw-dropping surroundings, it is clear that nature is writ large in the outstanding Colca Canyon - the world's second-deepest canyon.
+We wake up in the jaw-dropping surroundings of the outstanding Colca Canyon - the world's second-deepest canyon.

-We get to experience the canyon's natural beauty today as we travel by coach through a landscape of pristine mountains encircling a verdant valley of pre-Incan steeped terraces above the elemental Rio Colca.
+The canyon's natural beauty is experienced today as we travel by coach through a landscape of pristine mountains encircling a verdant valley of pre-Incan steeped terraces above the elemental Rio Colca.
 Our destination is the tantalizingly named Mirador Cruz del Cóndor (Condor Cross Viewpoint).
-Here, we can look for majestic Andean condors soaring above the astonishing scenery of mountains plunging into the deep ravine far below.
+Here, we can look for majestic Andean condors soaring above the mountains and plunging into the deep ravines.
 These iconic creatures are the largest flying birds in the world and can have a wingspan of up to nine feet.

 A highlight of our exploration of Peru awaits today as we set sail on Lake Titicaca, the world's highest navigable lake.
 Our first port of call is the Uros Islands.
 Home to the enterprising Uros people, these manmade floating isles were made by stacking layers of totora roots and reeds together.
 This pliable plant is also used to make houses as well as ornate boats.